 What Should I Look for When Booking a Vacation Rental?

 This is where things get tricky.
 At least it did for us!
 With my mom’s birthday trip to Waco, TX, I knew she wanted to stay in a Fixer Upper house.
 So that narrowed down our search considerably.
-However, our options for Maui were far more vast!
+Our options for Maui, on the other hand, were far more vast!
 That made our search a lot more complicated.
-Luckily, you can filter your search by a number of factors, including number of rooms, number of bathrooms, location, kid friendly, pet friendly, smoking or non-smoking, laundry facilities available, and more.
+Luckily, you can filter your search by a number of factors, including number of rooms, number of bathrooms, location, kid friendly or adults-only, pet friendly or not, smoking or non-smoking, laundry facilities available, and more.

 With so many listings and options to choose from, it’s very important to narrow down your search.

-- Price: This is a pretty important factor and can really narrow down your search!
-You will automatically see all price ranges, but you can easily change this to fit your budget.
-Because of extra fees that are sometimes not visible until check out, I suggest starting your search with the top price at about 75% of your total accommodations budget; that will reduce the sticker shock when you see the added fees upon requesting your rental.
+- Price: Because of extra fees that are sometimes not visible until check out, I suggest starting your search with the top price at about 75% of your total accommodations budget; that will reduce the sticker shock when you see the added fees upon requesting your rental.

-- Location: It’s true what they say: location, location, location!
-Want to be more secluded?
-Or do you prefer to be close to the city center?
-Or maybe you want to be right on the beach.
-Or maybe you want to get a better deal and don’t mind walking or driving to the beach.
-Think about what you’re willing to pay versus where you’re willing to be located.
-You will not receive the exact address until just a few days to a couple of weeks before your trip, but you can see in which neighborhood or area the property is located.
+- Location: You will not receive the exact address until just a few days to a couple of weeks before your trip, but you can see in which neighborhood or area the property is located.
 There may also be clues in the listing’s overview or reviews such as “one block from the beach” or “one mile from the airport,” etc.

 - Dates: This will determine which properties you see.
 Only need a room for two nights?
 You won’t even see properties with three-night minimums or greater.
 The more nights you stay, the more properties you’ll see.

-- Number of Guests: Have a large party of 10 or more people meeting up for your trip?
+- Number of Guests, Bedrooms and/or Bathrooms: Have a large party of 10 or more people meeting up for your trip?
 You’ll only see properties that can accommodate that many people.

-- Amenities or Features: There is every number of amenities combinations, so choose the options that appeal most to you–hot tubs, beach access, non-smoking, wi-fi available, pets accepted, and more.
-Options vary by vacation rental service.
+- Amenities or Features: Choose the options that appeal most to you, such as hot tubs, beach access, non-smoking, wi-fi, pets accepted, and more.

 All in the Details